 But why bother coming to the dark side?
 Well, there are a lot of benefits to creating dark posts on social media.

 This article is part of our new “Back to Basics” series where we break down the essentials of social media strategy.
-For part one on posting great content to social media, give this article a read.
-For part two on the best way to reply to social media comments, check this one out.
+Here’s part one on posting great content on social media and part two on the best way to reply to social media comments.